Brad Pyatt: Career statistics

 Pyatt's professional football career spanned from 2003 to 2008 with the Indianapolis Colts and Colorado Crush.
 Over his professional career he caught 165 passes for 1,859 yards and 31 receiving touchdowns, (of which 3 receptions and 14 receiving yards were in the NFL).

 Coaching career

-In February 2014, Pyatt became the head football coach of his alma mater high school, Arvada West High School in Arvada, CO.
+After his professional football career, Pyatt returned to his alma mater, Arvada West High School in Colorado, where he served as head football coach in 2014.
 He is the school’s seventh coach in 50 years.
+In 2024, he led the Wildcats to their first playoff win since 2018, defeating Fort Collins 59–29 in the opening round of the Class 5A state tournament.

 Pyatt played for legendary Arvada West coach Dave Logan and has revived Logan’s coaching philosophies to train his team with the traditions and legacies of previous teams from the late 1990s.

 As a coach, Pyatt draws from his experience as a player in the NFL and AFL where he played for Pro Football Hall of Fame coach Tony Dungy, quarterback Peyton Manning, General Manager Bill Polian of the Indianapolis Colts, and Pro Football Hall of Fame quarterback and Colorado Crush owner, John Elway.
 Pyatt specifically credits Manning and Dungy with teaching him about leadership, preparation, and how to treat people on and off the field.

+During his tenure, he focused on rebuilding the football program and developing student-athletes.
+In 2020 he received regional recognition as Coach of the Year.